 Our kids desperately need digital guides as they move through this narrative landscape, not just to help them decide what is true and what isn’t, but to help them see that each story, storyteller, and audience member holds different kinds of power and influence.
 Questions about authorship, format, audience, content and purpose are not neutral.
 Some narratives (or elements of some stories) uphold systems of oppression and others have the capacity to disrupt them.
 From story books to breaking news, engage your kids in questions about the narratives they are consuming, sharing, and creating.

-Name racism, anti-semitism, and white supremacy.
+Talk about racism, anti-semitism, and white supremacy.

-It is clear over and over and over again that raising courageous and connected kids means talking about race, racism, anti-semitism and white supremacy and giving kids age appropriate tools to spot it and disrupt it in our beliefs, behaviors, systems, and institutions.
+It is clear over and over and over again that raising courageous and connected kids means talking about racism, anti-semitism and white supremacy and giving kids age appropriate tools to spot it and disrupt it in our beliefs, behaviors, systems, and institutions.
 In other words, this didn’t just take place “over there” or with “those people” but happens within us and around us all the time.
 This is especially the work and responsibility of white bodied parents and caregivers.
 Revisit our list of resources for engaging children and youth in these conversations and actions.

 Make space for feelings and build emotional courage.